olgadet/workshop-ChIP-seq/labs/lab-processing.md

 ----

 ## Summary <a name="Summary"></a>
 Congratulations!

 Now we know how to inspect ChIP-seq data and judge quality.
-If the data quality is good, we can continue with down-stream analysis (next part of this course).
+If the data quality is good, we can continue with down-stream analysis as in next parts of this course.
 If not, well...better to repeat experiment than to waste resources on bad quality data.

 ----